 In England he married a middle-aged lady, very well educated and learned, and then an accident happened to him.
 It is said he fell down six flights of stairs and had to undergo the operation of trepanning and a silver plate put into his skull.
 He was unconscious when taken on board to return to South Africa and remained in that condition until they had been at sea for six weeks.
-Arrived at Groot Vader’s Bosch, and the children returned home, this good lady set about bringing up, educating and training this large young family, and in this was helped by a good and excellent young woman named Emma Melville, also from Scotland.
+On arrival at Grootv adersbosch, the children returned home and this good lady set about bringing up, educating and training this large young family, and in this was helped by a good and excellent young woman named Emma Melville, also from Scotland.
 My grandfather had a great taste for books and reading.
 He had a study and spent most of his time reading and writing.
 He was one of the parties of men who helped to get the Freedom of the Press in later years.
 The farming I have no doubt was done by hired help under his guidance.

 The Lovemore family, when my mother as a bride came into it, consisted of my Father’s two elder sisters, who had brought him up after his mother’s death when he was four years old; his father’s widow, Mrs Hudson when he married her; and two young men, Edward Clough and Joseph Lovemore, both nephews of my father and his sisters who had brought them up.
 Edward Clough was left as a small child with his grandfather at Bushy Park when his mother, Annie, and father, Edward Clough, went to England and were lost at sea.
 Also, there was the youngest of the family, Elizabeth, grandfather’s child by his third wife, Mary Ann Day, who had died when she was a small child – also brought up by the aunts.
 She had married Alfred Ogilvie and was another bride.
 So, into this family circle presided over by the sisters came my young mother and her ever-loving Charlie.